vapo643/SimHBSftwerdv/replit.md

 ## System Architecture

-The system is a full-stack TypeScript application with a modular monolith architecture.
+The system is a full-stack TypeScript application built with a modular monolith architecture.

 **Frontend:**
 - **Framework**: React 18